haveno-dex/haveno/docs/installing.md

 ## Join the public test network

-If you want to try Haveno in a live setup, launch a Haveno instance that will connect to other peers on our public test environment, which runs on Monero's stagenet.
+If you want to try Haveno in a live setup, launch a Haveno instance that will connect to other peers on our public test environment, which runs on Monero's stagenet (you won't need to download the blockchain locally).
 You'll be able to make test trades with other users and have a preview of Haveno's trade protocol in action.
 Note that development is very much ongoing.
 Things are slow and might break.

 Steps: